Google has announced a new initiative that aims to “fundamentally enhance privacy on the web.”

 Instead, it’s proposing a new solution called Privacy Sandbox that protects your privacy while also offering advertisers a way to show you targeted ads without resorting to privacy-violating practices like fingerprinting.

 To minimize data leakage associated with device fingerprinting, Google is taking a page out of differential privacy (DP) — a statistical technique that strategically adds random noise to personal user information stored in databases so that businesses can still analyze it without being able to single people out.

-This is achieved by adding “random noise,” thereby producing a result that isn’t quite exact, but accurate enough to glean insights.
-Although this noise prevents information leakage, it doesn’t do so entirely.
+The result achieved by adding “random noise” to the dataset isn’t quite exact, but is accurate enough to glean insights.
+Even so, there’s a catch: although this noise prevents information leakage, it doesn’t do so entirely.

-As the total leakage only increases every time data is queried from a database, it necessitates the need for injecting more noise in order to minimize the leakage.
+This is because the total leakage increases every time data is queried from a database — the more you ask, the more you know — necessitating that additional noise be injected in order to minimize the exposure.